 It’s the season for Girl Scout Cookies!
-My daughter has been involved for a few years with Scouts.
-But this year, they roped me in as a co-leader.
+My daughter is an active Girl Scout.
+And this year, I am a co-leader.
 I’m seriously involved now!!!
 LOL

 Luckily, I have a context to Girl Scouts.
 I was a Scout when I was younger.
 My Mom believed in girl power and registered me as a Brownie – which was the youngest age you could start at that time.